-- 0% Intro APR on Purchases for 15 months and 0% Intro APR on Balance Transfers for 15 months from account opening, followed by a variable APR of 17.24 - 25.99%
+- 0% Intro APR on Purchases for 15 months and 0% Intro APR on Balance Transfers for 15 months from account opening followed by a Variable APR of 16.49% - 25.24%.

 Something to take into account before applying for the Freedom Card card is that it's subject to Chase's rigid application restrictions, including the 5/24 policy.
-If you've been approved for five or more new credit cards in the previous 24 months, it is highly likely you won't be approved for the Freedom Card.
-More details in the linked post.
-Chase also restricts applicants to 1x personal and 1x business credit card every 90 days, so space any card applications accordingly.
+If you've opened five or more new credit cards in the previous 24 months, it is highly likely you won't be approved for the Freedom Card—more details in the linked post.
+Chase also restricts applicants to 1 personal credit card and 1 business credit card every 90 days.
+So, space any card applications accordingly.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.